StuartSmith/VueJS-Samples/vuetodo/README.md

          vue create vuetodo

     2. Add the vue Router...
-        There are two options for the view router, one is to use history and the other is to not.
+        History Mode and the view router:
+        History mode when enabled  removes the need of hashes from the URL, which looks more professional then when the hashes are included.
-        The issue found is that history only works if running Vue.js from a web server and not from files locally stored on disk.
+        The issue found, is that history mode only works if running Vue.js from a web server and not from files locally stored on disk.
         Since this project runs using files stored locally on disk History mode must be disabled.

         The URL when history mode is not enabled looks as follows: